cponcej/awesome-tech/docs/linux-commands-examples.md

 - List of empty subdirectories of current directory.

 		find . -empty -type d

+- Find and long list mp3 files in Music dir older than a year and larger than 10MB.

+		find music -name '*.mp3' -mtime +365 -a -size +10M -ls

 - Like ping, but it uses an ARP request to check, which gets around host firewalls blocking ICMP.
 Only works on same subnet